Updated on 27/04/21 by Jess_OVO

 What do we mean by intermittent WAN?

-I think I have an issue with their WAN...
+I think I have an issue with my WAN...
 What can I do?

-If you believe you have an issue with your WAN, go through the smart meter health check.
+If you believe you have an issue with your WAN, go through The S1 Smart Meter Health Check.
 From this we will be able to identify:

 - If you have WAN and how strong this signal is